lizclipse/netfn/docs/interface.md

 ## Call-response

-For things like HTTP, the nature of the transport only allows for a simple call-response (more recent versions do support things like long-polling, but this is a band-aid solution and not great for a generic protocol).
+For things like HTTP, the nature of the transport only truly allows for a simple call-response.
 This kind of thing can work for for simple function calls, but not for any sort of bi-directional stream, which is possible via the [tunnel interface](#Tunnel).
 A simple transport like HTTP does, however, allow for simple scratch testing when learning